trans-travel/trans-travel/us/fl.md

    and similar activities outside of venues such as strip clubs that are licensed for the purpose and only permit adults.
 This has been labeled a drag ban, and depending on how courts interpret various phrases may or may not actually be one.
+However, a court case, as of June 24, 2023, prevents the state from enforcing this law.
  * Some businesses and LGBT organizations have canceled events that might involve drag or trans people participating, due to the possibility of the "protection of children" law being used against these organizations.
+However, see the above bullet point.

 ## Air Travel